Monday, June 20, 2022

 Fred C. Watson was born in North Saco

-and was a resident in Biddeford.
-As the
+and was a Biddeford resitdent.
+As

-story mentions, that Watson worked for
+the story mentions, that Watson worked for

 TR at TR's Elkhorn Ranch in